inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_object.md

 ## Parameters

 `type`
-: type of the K8s resource that is for query
+: type of the K8s resource that is for a query.

 `namespace`
-: namespace of the resource
+: namespace of the resource.

 `name`
-: Name of the resource
+: Name of the resource.

 ## Properties

 `uid`
-: UID of the resource
+: UID of the resource.

 `name`
-: Name of the resource
+: Name of the resource.

 `namespace`
-: Namespace of the resource
+: Namespace of the resource.

 `resource_version`
-: resource version of the resource
+: resource version of the resource.

 `kind`
-: resource type
+: resource type.

 `metadata`
-: metadata for the resource
+: metadata for the resource.

 ## Examples

-**The kube-system, kube-public, and default namespaces should exist**
+### Test to ensure kube-system, kube-public, and default namespaces exist

 ```ruby
  describe k8sobject(api: 'v1', type: 'namespaces', name: 'kube-system') do